Sliding Forms

 Create new sign-up form

-If you’re giving away something free in your pop-up, we recommend that you mention it in the subscribe button text as shown in the example below.
+If you’re giving away something free in your pop-up, we recommend you mention it in the subscribe button text, as shown in the example below.

 That’s all.